tj-actions/auto-doc/README.md

 ### Synopsis

-Auto generate documentation for your github action.
+Auto generate documentation for your github action or reusable workflow.

     auto-doc [flags]